yzhao062/pyod/README.rst

 implemented in keras.
 However, PyOD would **NOT** install **keras** and/or **tensorflow** automatically.
 This reduces the risk of damaging your local installations.
 So you should install keras and a back-end lib like tensorflow, if you want to use neural net based models.
-An instruction is provided `here <https://github.com/yzhao062/Pyod/issues/19>`_.
+An instruction is provided `issue19b <https://github.com/yzhao062/Pyod/issues/19>`_.

 **Table of Contents**\ :